You want smart political talk without the meltdowns?

 He very flat out denied that anything had happened.

-The other ones, he he starts getting squishy, he starts playing lawyer and parsing his words and it was really troublesome, and I as much as I want the guy to have a fair shake and think that he's really getting run down uh the pike here by uh political forces, it bothers me that he can't man up uh to take every uh one of these at its face instead of giving these fuzzy denials.
+And as much as I want the guy to have a fair shake and think that he's really getting run down the pike here by political forces, it bothers me that he can't man up to take every one of these at its face instead of giving these fuzzy denials.

-You know, it's sometimes, and this has been my experience and interviewing people for 30 years.
+You know, it's sometimes, and this has been my experience in interviewing people for 30 years, sometimes there are people that do not know how to answer questions.

-I'm just look, I'm just being very blunt here.
+I'm just, look, I'm just being very blunt here.

-And you know, when this other accuser, you know, came out and he said he didn't know her.
+And, you know, when this other accuser, you know, came out and he said he didn't know her.

-I you know, how do we possibly know this at this point in time?
+How do we possibly know this at this point in time?

-I mean, I looked at I looked at it myself.
+I mean, I looked at it myself.

 I'm not a handwriting expert.